 Jeremiah - the Lord will rise, exalt the Lord, appointed by God

-Jahaziel - behold God, seer, visions of God, to understand or perceive
+Jahaziel - behold God, seer, visions of God, to

 Johanan - Jehovah-favored, God gives, God is gracious, merciful